killerwolf/image-resizer/README.md

 #IMG web service resizing

-this project is powered by nginx, php5.4 with PhalconPHP module
+this project is powered by nginx, php5.5 (fpm) with PhalconPHP (1.3.2) module

-`vagrant up` and you're good to go
+`vagrant up` (with ansible installed) and you're good to go